prabuthewinner/minesweepergame/README.md

 - Java 8 or higher
 - Maven 3.6.0 or higher
-- Add JAVA_HOME and M2_HOME variable and path in environment variables
+- Add JAVA_HOME and M2_HOME variable in environment path variables

 ## Table of Contents